tubelz/crazybird/README.md

   - REPOSITORY: path of your game;
   - DISPLAY: you can define a window or just use $DISPLAY to get the active window.

+Run `host +` to enable connections to your X server

 ### Dev

 If you want to run in dev mode, you have two options: using docker or docker-compose.
 Regardless of the option